 11. Look Them Straight in the Eye

 Looking someone in the eye (within reason) gives them a sense of confidence in you, that you’re not hiding anything.
 It also shows that you are not looking down on them, or up to them, but that you’re seeing them on the same level as you.
 Being on the same level means that friendship is entirely possible.
+It is a very vital step regarding body language when it comes to major tips on making a new friend.

 As you look them in the eye, be sure to portray open body language.
 Don’t cross your arms; it may seem like you’re closing off to them, even if subconsciously.